Alexander González (footballer, born 1992): Elche / Mirandés

 On 4 August 2018, free agent González signed for Elche CF also in the Spanish second division.
 On 26 August of the following year, he joined fellow league team CD Mirandés also on a one-year deal.

 Dinamo Bucharest

 In September 2020, González signed a two-year contract with Romanian side Dinamo București.
 After only three months, he ended his contract with the Liga I club.

 Málaga

 On 28 December 2020, free agent González returned to the Spanish second division with Málaga CF, after agreeing to a contract until 30 June 2021.

 Pyunik

 On 3 February 2022, Pyunik announced the signing of González.

 Caracas return

 On 9 February 2023, González returned to his first club Caracas.

 International career

 González made his debut for Venezuela in 2009.
 He was also part of the Venezuela squad who reached 4th place in the 2011 Copa America.

 González was also part of the Venezuela squad for the Copa América Centenario, which saw Venezuela knocked out of the quarter finals after a 4–1 loss against Argentina including 2 goals from Lionel Messi for Argentina.

+Miscellaneous

+He was one of the judges for the 2023 Miss Venezuela pageant.